JohnDaWalka/chainlink/core/scripts/cre/environment/README.md

 ## Setup

-Environment can be setup by running `go run . env setup` inside `fdf` folder.
+Environment can be setup by running `go run . env setup` inside `core/scripts/cre/evnrionment` folder.
 Its configuration is defined in [configs/setup.toml](configs/setup.toml) file.
 It will make sure that:
 - you have AWS CLI installed and configured
 - you have GH CLI installed and authenticated
 - you have required Job Distributor and Chip Ingress (Beholder) images